tmonks/100-days-of-code/log.md

 ## Day 93, December 2, Monday
 D93 #100DaysOfCode #freeCodeCamp
 Started the Exercise Tracker API project.
-Got set up in Glitch, created and connected to database, set up Schema.
-I learned more about schemas in Mongoose and how to set up unique indexes, default values, and required values, and arrays of objects.
+Got it set up in Glitch and created and connected the database.
+Learned more about schemas in Mongoose and how to set up unique indexes, default values, required values, and arrays of objects.